 Switching to the 4K Blu-ray of Blade Runner 2049, we’re impressed by the depth, solidity and three-dimensionality of the PS5’s delivery.
-It produces deeper blacks than the Xbox Series X, which currently has an issue that Microsoft has promised to fix.
 That has benefits across the whole picture, particularly in terms of drama, dynamism and colours.
 However, the PS5 isn’t a match for even the most affordable dedicated 4K Blu-ray players when it comes to subtlety of shading and stability in motion.
 If you’re serious about disc-based movies, a standalone player is still the way to go.

 Spinning up the bombing-run scene of Unbroken via Blu-ray, it turns out that the PS5 can do a very good job of Dolby Atmos soundtracks when given the chance.
 It doesn’t quite have the crispness or dynamic punch of a dedicated player such as the Sony UBP-X700, but the console produces a muscular, room-filling sound with good clarity and well-placed sound effects.

-That’s not to say the PS5’s bespoke 3D audio system isn’t good, because it really is.
+Even without delving into Atmos audio, the PS5’s bespoke 3D audio system is really good.
 We test it with a pair of B&O BeoPlay H2 on-ears and the extravagant Grado GS3000e over-ears, each plugged into the DualSense controller, plus the official, (not to mention excellent) PlayStation Pulse 3D Wireless Headset.
 In every case, we find that the so-called Tempest Engine delivers open, spacious and atmospheric sound with good placement of effects and a convincing sense of three-dimensionality.